 Step 7

-Cool the bread on a cooling rack until no longer warm to the touch.
-Enjoy!
+Transfer the teff bread onto a cooling rack and let it sit until no longer warm to the touch!

 Storing